Suez Crisis: Egypt and Israel

 Prior to 1955, Nasser had pursued efforts to reach peace with Israel and had worked to prevent cross-border Palestinian attacks.
 After the February 1955 Israeli raid on the Egyptian Army headquarters in Gaza in retaliation for a Palestinian fedayeen attack that killed an Israeli civilian, Nasser began allowing raids into Israel by the Palestinian militants.
 Egypt established fedayeen bases not just in Gaza but also in Jordan and Lebanon.
 The raids triggered a series of Israeli reprisal operations.

 Israel wanted to occupy and annex both the Gaza Strip and the Sinai and exercise control over the Gulf of Aqaba.

 The Israelis were concerned by Egypt's procurement of large amounts of Soviet weaponry.
 The influx of this advanced weaponry altered an already shaky balance of power.
 Israel believed it had only a narrow window of opportunity to hit Egypt's army.
 Additionally, Israel believed Egypt had formed a secret alliance with Jordan and Syria.

 Egypt and France

 France and Israel were allied against Egypt, in part due to Egyptian support of the Algerian National Liberation Front (FLN) rebels against the French.
 The French saw Nasser as a major threat.
 By early 1955, France was shipping large amounts of weapons to Israel, and by 1956 France agreed to disregard the Tripartite Declaration, and supply even more weapons to Israel.
-In 1956, Israeli Prime Minister Shimon Peres informed the French that Israel had decided upon war with Egypt in 1956.
+In 1956, Israeli director general of defense Shimon Peres informed the French that Israel had decided upon war with Egypt in 1956.
 Peres claimed that Nasser was a genocidal maniac intent upon not only destroying Israel, but also exterminating its people, and as such, Israel wanted a war before Egypt received even more Soviet weapons, and there was still a possibility of victory for the Jewish state.